Knowledge hub

 Where are the smoothing and reducing functions in 3-matic?

-The smoothing and reducing functions are available under the Fix menu in 3-matic.
-Mimics also offers the ability to perform smoothing and triangle reduction of your STL in the 3D Tools menu.
+The smooth and reducing functions are available under the Fix menu in 3-matic.
+Mimics Core also offers the ability to perform smoothing and triangle reduction of your STL in the 3D Tools menu.

 Where is the wrapping function in 3-matic's remeshing tab?